Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 - relation matters
 - composition matters

-This is what gives the writing lane a firmer center than `point, line, plane` alone.
+This is what gives the writing-systems argument a firmer center than `point, line, plane` alone.

 It is also what prepares the ground for *The Shape of a Sign*, where these questions become formalized in the signbox model.